rohahnbiswas-works/Wings-3Dmodel/Images/Readme.md

-This file contains an image of the external and internal view of the wing for those who dont have solidworks installed.
-Bonus: I have also included a pciture of the complete aircraft desgign which I made:).
+This file contains an image of the external and internal view of the wing for those who dont have solidworks installed.:).